shervinea/cheatsheet-translation/pl/cheatsheet-deep-learning.md

 **42. Remark: we note that the optimal policy π∗ for a given state s is such that:**

-&#10230; Przypomnienie: zauważamy, że optymalna strategia π∗ dla danego stanu s jest taka, że:
+&#10230; Przypomnienie: zauważmy, że optymalna strategia π∗ dla danego stanu s jest taka, że:

 <br>